directus/directus/docs/releases/breaking-changes.md

 ```

 Notes:

-- Make sure `type` matches the JS type of your `dist` file (CJS or ESM).
+- Make sure `type` matches the JS type of your `dist` file (cjs or esm).
 - Make sure `directus:extension.type` matches the type of extension.
 This should match the legacy type folder name.
 - Make sure `directus:extension.path`points to your extensions’ `dist` file.
-- Make sure `directus:extension.source` points to your extensions’ source code entry point or set to an empty string `""` when the source code is not stored alongside the `package.json` file.
+- Make sure `directus:extension.source` points to your extensions’ source code entry point or set to an empty string
+  `""` when the source code is not stored alongside the `package.json` file.
-- Make sure `directus:extension.host` is set to a Directus version range your extension is compatible with (for example: `^10.0.0`)
+- Make sure `directus:extension.host` is set to a Directus version range your extension is compatible with (for example:
+  `^10.0.0`)

 :::